- Antique Diamonds

 On May 16th, 1968, Richard Burton purchased the diamond ring for $305,000, the highest price paid at auction for a diamond ring at the time.
 Burton presented it to Elizabeth Taylor as a surprise gift, and after her passing in 2011, the ring was auctioned off at Christie’s to a Korean retailer for over $8.8 million.

-The famous Krupp theft happened in 1959 when three men forced their way into Krupp’s ranch, tore the ring off Vera’s finger, and tied up both her and her boyfriend back to back with a lamp cord.
+The famous Krupp theft happened in 1959 when three men forced their way into Krupp’s ranch, tore the ring off Vera’s finger, and tied her and her boyfriend back to back with a lamp cord.
 The FBI traced the heist to a fugitive named John William Hagenson as the prime suspect arresting him in Louisiana.

-About six weeks later, a grocer in Newark, New Jersey, nabbed for trying to sell a large diamond, led the FBI to a hiding place where they found Krupp diamond hidden in a coat lining.
-Reves, Hagenson, and others were found guilty; however, Hagenson considered a mastermind, eventually won an appeal and walked away free.
+About six weeks later, a grocer in Newark, New Jersey, caught for trying to sell a large diamond, led the FBI to a hiding place where they found Krupp diamond hidden in a coat lining.
+Reves, Hagenson, and others were found guilty; however, Hagenson considered a mastermind, eventually won an appeal and walked free.

-The 19-carat diamond sold for 14.4 million Swiss francs (€12.35 million, $14.6 million).
-Diamond of Louis XIV is the pale pink diamond, dubbed Le Grand Mazarin, a “timeless symbol of beauty” and a “witness to 350 years of European history.”
+The 19-carat diamond plundered by the French sold for 14.4 million Swiss francs (€12.35 million, $14.6 million).
+The diamond of Louis XIV is the pale pink diamond, dubbed Le Grand Mazarin, a “timeless symbol of beauty” and a “witness to 350 years of European history.”
+The diamond comes from the Golconda mine and bears the name of Cardinal Mazarin, who served as a chief minister under Louis XIII and Louis XIV in France.
+The Cardinal left the stone to Louis XIV in his will, who passed it to several other kings and queens.

+It was set into Louis XVI’s crown and remained there until the king was beheaded during the French revolution in 1792.
 In 1810, Emperor Napoleon ordered jeweler François-Regnault Nitot to create a jewelry set for his wife, Marie-Louise, including a crown, diadem, necklace, comb, earrings, bracelets, belt, and more.
 The diadem was set with the crown jewels, including Le Grand Mazarin.

 The 78.54-carat D-internally Flawless diamond mined in the Golconda region some 300 years ago gets its name from Archduke Joseph August (1872-1962), the prince of the Hungarian line of the Hapsburg dynasty and the first known owner of the gem.

-In 1993 at Christie’s Geneva, it sold for $6.5 million to Molina Fine Jewelers of Phoenix, whose owner, a chairman of Black, Starr & Frost, recut it down to 76.45 carats.
+In 1993 at Christie’s Geneva, it sold for $6.5 million to Molina Fine Jewelers of Phoenix, whose owner, Black, Starr & Frost chairman, recut it down to 76.45 carats.
 In 2002 Laura Harring wore the diamond at the Oscars while Celine Dion loaned it for her TV special.
+On November 13, 2012, the stone sold for $21,506,91 at Christie’s Geneva.

-The Eureka or its glass replica, as some claimed, was on display at the 1867 Paris Exhibition.
+The 21.25 carats Eureka diamond, British tried to embezzle, was the first diamond discovered in South Africa in 1867 near Hopetown on the Orange River by a 15-year-old boy named Erasmus Stephanus Jacobs.
+The stone drew the attention of the acting Civil Commissioner Lorenzo Boyes, who identified it as a diamond.
 The rough gem was bought for £500 by the Governor of the Cape Colony, Sir Philip Wodehouse, and sent to England.
 The stone was cut into 10.73-carat Old Miner.
-It was sold for £5,700 on 16 April 1946 at Christie’s in London set in a bangle bracelet.
-In 1967 DeBeers, who owned the stone at the time, donated the diamond to the South African people.
+It was sold for £5,700 on 16 April 1946 at Christie’s in London, set in a bangle bracelet.
+In 1967 the owner of the stone – DeBeers, donated the diamond to South Africa, which is currently on display at the Mine Museum in Kimberley.
+Its discovery marked the beginning of the diamond rush in South Africa.
+It is rumored that Eureka’swas not on display at the 1867 Paris Exhibition but a glass replica.

 The stone is notable for its Maltese Cross shadow pattern making it attractive to zealous European royal families.
-In 1973 an anonymous American businessman was trying to sell it for £2,000,000 but failed.
+In 1973 an anonymous American businessman tried to sell it for £2,000,000 but failed.
 It was put up for auction again in 1977, but it is not known whether it sold.
 The identity of its present owner is unknown.

 It was discovered in March 1888 in the De Beers mine, weighing 439.86 carats in the rough and 228.5 carats after cutting; it was exhibited at the Paris Exhibition of 1889.
 It is the 7th largest cut diamond in the world.